Florida Brain Injury Attorneys

 What Is Considered Negligence in a Florida Brain Injury Case?

-Under Florida law, people injured due to the negligence of others are entitled to bring an action against the negligent parties for damages if the alleged negligent parties owed them a duty of care; breached the duty of care; the breach caused them to be injured; and the injury resulted in damages, such as financial losses, pain, suffering and mental anguish.
+Under Florida law, people injured due to the negligence of others are entitled to bring an action against the negligent parties for damages if the alleged negligent parties owed them a duty of care, breached the duty of care and this breach caused them to be injured, which resulted in damages, such as financial losses, pain, suffering and mental anguish.
 Even if you are partially at fault for an accident, perhaps because you did not follow all of the rules posted, you can still bring a claim for damages against a negligent party because Florida uses a comparative fault system to apportion fault and determine the percentage of compensatory damages recoverable in a personal injury lawsuit.

 A brain injury is often the result of negligent or wrongful conduct on the part of another party (or parties).
 Motor vehicle accidents, boating accidents, amusement park accidents, pool accidents and numerous other types of accidents all typically involve negligence on the part of a vehicle or watercraft operator or property owner.
-If you can show that another party or parties’ negligence caused your accident, the accident resulted in a brain injury and the brain injury has caused damages, such as loss of income, mental anguish, pain, suffering and medical expenses, then you could bring a claim against the liable party or parties to hold them accountable and pursue fair and full compensation for the damages you have suffered.
+If you can show that another party or parties’ negligence caused your accident, the accident resulted in a brain injury and the brain injury has caused damages, such as mental anguish, impaired cognitive function, pain and suffering and/or loss of income and medical expenses, then you can bring a claim against the liable party or parties to hold them accountable and pursue substantial compensation for the damages you have suffered.

-Compensation in a Florida brain injury case depends on several different factors, including the extent of your injury, the type of treatment and care needed and your ability to work.
-Generally speaking, however, you may be entitled compensation for economic and non-economic damages, such as:
+Compensation in a Florida brain injury case depends on several different factors, including the extent of your injury, the type of treatment and care needed and your ability to work and function in your daily life.
+Generally speaking, however, you may be entitled to compensation for economic and non-economic damages, such as:

 - Physical pain and suffering